 To find a qualified GESC provider, click here. (updated 6/17/21)

 Annual GESC Reporting Requirements

 A governing body participating in a GESC is required by IC 36-1-12.5 to provide a copy of the executed guaranteed energy savings contract, pre-project energy costs and billable revenues, and documentation of stipulated savings and related capital expenditures to the Department of Local Government Finance (DLGF) not more than sixty (60) days after the date of execution of the contract.
 The governing body must also report the savings resulting from the contract annually to the DLGF for the life of the contract, which can be and is accomplished by submitting a completed Annual Savings Report.
 This can be done by email or mail.
 The report is to be e-mailed or mailed to the DLGF no later than sixty (60) days after the end of each year the savings guarantee is in force.

 Becoming a GESC provider is a three-step process.

-1. First, a vendor must be registered with the Secretary of State of Indiana to do business with the state.
+- A vendor must be registered with the Secretary of State of Indiana to do business with the state.
 For information about how to register, please visit this site.
 DLGF is not involved in the process.

-2. Second, a vendor must be certified by the state Public Works Certification Board as both a Contractor and Designer.
+- A vendor must be certified by the state Public Works Certification Board as both a Contractor and Designer.
 Information about this process may be found here.
 DLGF is not involved in this process.

-3. After the first two steps are completed, the vendor must submit an application to be listed by DLGF as a qualified GESC provider.
+- The vendor must submit an application to be listed by DLGF as a qualified GESC provider.
 For more information, please email the DLGF at firstname.lastname@example.org.